slsa-framework/slsa/docs/spec/v1.1/levels.md

 <dt> Requirements <dd>

-**[Strong authentication]** User accounts that can modify the source or the project's configuration must use two-factor authentication or its equivalent.
+**[Strong authentication]** User accounts that can modify the source or the project's configuration must use two-factor authentication.

 **[Verified timestamps]** Each entry in the change history must contain at least one timestamp that is determined by the source control platform and cannot be modified by clients.
 It MUST be clear in the change history which timestamps are determined by the source control platform.